NBA Trade Rumors: Miami Heat ‘Open For Business’, Entertaining Offers For Whom?

 Presumably, the 7′, 365 pound Hassan could be exactly who most NBA teams would fantasize about for this role.

-In particular, NBA trade rumors indicate that both the Portland Trail Blazers, according to SB Nation’s Blazers Edge blog, and the Boston Celtics, per the Inquisitr currently sit as the front-runners should a deal of such magnitude ever actually get pulled off.
+In particular, NBA trade rumors indicate that both the Portland Trail Blazers, according to SB Nation’s Blazers Edge blog, and the Boston Celtics, per the Inquisitr, currently sit as the front-runners should a deal of such magnitude ever actually get pulled off.

 The Trail Blazers, in particular, attempted to sign Whiteside to a massive contract this past offseason.

-The Heat, of course have remained noncommittal to trading away the team’s All-Defensive second team player in spite of falling out of playoff contention this season, just three years removed from the team’s last playoff run in 2013.
+The Heat, of course, have remained noncommittal to trading away the team’s All-Defensive second team player in spite of falling out of playoff contention this season, just three years removed from the team’s last playoff run in 2013.
 Last season, the Miami Heat fell in the second round of the NBA playoffs to the Toronto Raptors in seven games.

 The surprising NBA trade rumors were, of course, downplayed by Hassan.